This page was reviewed under our medical and editorial policy by

 Some patients find a sense of control over their diagnosis by making healthier choices about diet, exercise and mental self-care.
 You may also take strength from your past experience with cancer, the knowledge you gained from it, and the relationships you formed with your care team.

-Since high-fat diets and obesity are associated with several forms of cancer, it’s thought that reducing the amount of fat you consume may help lower the risk of recurrence.
+Since excess weight has been linked to a higher risk of cancer, your care team will recommend that you follow a balanced, nutrient-rich diet and maintain a healthy weight.
 Avoid or limit red meat, refined grains, sugars and alcohol.
 Eat plenty of vegetables of various colors, and be sure to include beans and peas, which contain fiber and protein.

 Help is out there.
-The U.S. Centers for Disease Control and Prevention and the National Cancer Institute have websites packed with information on cancer treatments (including integrative support), statistics, and advice for patients and caregivers.
+The U.S. Centers for Disease Control and Prevention and the National Cancer Institute have websites packed with information on cancer treatments, statistics and advice for patients and caregivers.

 The American Cancer Society and other nonprofit organizations provide information and services tailored to patients, families and caregivers.
 Some organizations are dedicated to a specific type of cancer, such as breast cancer, leukemia and lymphoma.
 Organizations may be local or regional, and some offer rides to treatment appointments, financial advice or assistance, free meals, or help with household chores.
 Your care team may be able to guide you toward what’s available in your area.